What you need to know about Google’s new booking tool for tours, activities and attractions.

 Given Google’s sheer number of users, OTAs and reservation systems alike signed up with Google to integrate with the brand’s booking system from the get-go.

-“Reserve with Google eliminates the need [for the customer] to open multiple windows and navigate to a different page,” says John Lynch, VP of marketing for reservation technology company Peek.
+“Reserve with Google eliminates the need to open multiple windows and navigate to a different page,” says John Lynch, VP of marketing for reservation technology company Peek.
 “The underlying strategy means fewer clicks, which means less customer drop-off, which means higher conversion rates for operators.”
 Theoretically, this could lead to more bookings for you.

 Reserve with Google is currently available in many—but not all—countries.
 Jason Grout, Things To Do partnerships lead for Reserve with Google, says the company is always looking to expand into new markets.
 (There’s no public list of countries currently available that we could find.)